-What Could Happen If My First DUI Case Goes to Court
+What Could Happen If Your First DUI Case Goes To Court

 If your case does go to trial, meaning it could not be dismissed in preliminary hearings, you will have to defend yourself against the accusations.
 Most likely, the arresting officer will be there and provide plenty of stories of how intoxicated you were.
 With me in your corner, I can cross-examine the officer and pinpoint holes in their case to be exploited.
 It all comes down to doing all we can to protect you from an unfair conviction, as the penalties for a first-time DUI in Florida can include:

 - Up to six months in jail